sfraney/wilderness_pathfinder_connections/content/Get_Involved/shop-to-support.md

 * **Short quote or review from someone who purchased an item and its impact.**

 *Every purchase fuels transformation.
-Browse our collection, find something meaningful, and know that your support is making a difference."*
+Browse our collection, find something meaningful, and know that your support is making a difference.*

 &nbsp;

 {{< coming-soon >}}

+&nbsp;

 &nbsp;